allthingslinux/tux/docs/content/dev/local_development.md

 The project includes a hot-reloading utility (`tux/utils/hot_reload.py`).

-When the bot is running locally via `poetry run tux --dev start`, this utility watches for changes in the `tux/cogs/` directory.
-It attempts to automatically reload modified cogs or cogs affected by changes in watched utility files without requiring a full bot restart.
+When the bot is running locally via `poetry run tux --dev start`, this utility watches for changes in the `tux/modules/` directory.
+It attempts to automatically reload modified modules or modules affected by changes in watched utility files without requiring a full bot restart.

-This significantly speeds up development for cog-related changes.
+This significantly speeds up development for module-related changes.
 Note that changes outside the watched directories (e.g., core bot logic, dependencies) may still require a manual restart (`Ctrl+C` and run the start command again).